mxw/moltres/README.md

       metaregions: {
         // Map from string meta-region names to array of constituent regions.
       },
+      area: 'Name of the geographic area your server encompasses.',

       emoji: {
         // Map from Moltres's emoji names to custom emoji names available on